tinkerator/twave/README.md

 ```

 Partial support for [`wavy`](https://zappem.net/pub/project/wavy/)
 text format is imlpemented in `twave`.
-To convert the `v/dump.vcd` file to a PNG image`:
+To convert the `v/dump.vcd` file to a PNG image:

 ```
 $ ./twave --file=v/dump.vcd --wavy > led.wvy